database-doctor/backend/README.md

 Moving forward, we will be using generative technologies such as ChatGPT to populate a greater quantity of sample data.

+To generate the schemas for the fake projects the following prompts were used:

 <!-- The prompt used to generate database schemas was:

 ```